DLXPlugins/wp-plugin-info-card/readme.txt

 3. Theme Card Layouts showing Info Card, Ratings Card, and Large format card for Ollie theme.
 4. Author Query displaying cards in a 3-column grid.
 5. Plugin Screenshots Info Card - Display a plugin with screenshots (if available).
-6. GitHub Info Cards displaying in a grid.
+6. GitHub Info Cards are displayed in a grid.
 7. .org Profile badges displaying in a grid.

 == Changelog ==